-Staff from the Psychiatric Health Facility (PHF) have made presentations to the CoC Supportive Services Committee regarding PHF discharge policies and procedures and efforts the PHF has made to discharge clients into housing when resources are available.
-Based on these presentations, the CoC is preparing recommendations to decrease the number of persons discharged from the PHF into homelessness.
+The County Department of Mental Health Services make presentations to the CoC Supportive Services Committee regarding the County's Psychiatric Health Facility (PHF) discharge policies and for placing clients into housing when resources are available.
+The CoC has prepared recommendations to decrease the number of persons discharged from the PHF into homelessness.
 While the Department of Mental Health works to place clients into housing whenever possible, the lack of housing resources has meant that homeless persons are still sometimes discharged back to local shelters and the streets.

 Corrections staff have been participating in the CoC's Supportive Services Committee meetings and have been providing feedback on recommendations.
-CoC staff have also been working with the local courts to establish a jail diversion program for homeless persons who are frequently arrested due to addictionrelated offenses.
+CoC staff have also been working with the local courts to establish a jail diversion program for homeless persons who are frequently arrested due to addiction-related offenses.
 This program will include housing and treatment options.
 The CoC has also recently increased the number of Sober Living beds available to clients coming out of jail.
 There are currently 153 Sober Living beds.
 Additionally, the CoC has created a Re-Entry team for persons with mental illness who are being discharged from jail to help connect them succeed at re-entry.